csb21jb/ADautomator/README.md

 - Cradle to grave Active Directory Penetration testing using the PTES framework
 - The use of kerbrute to gather usernames
 - Automated password and username spraying after usernames are identified
+- flags to be used with the crackmapexec.py script from [here](https://github.com/byt3bl33d3r/CrackMapExec)
+- Additional modules including mssql, winrm, ssh, and ftp

 ## Help